 Growing Up with an Addict or Living in an Unstable Environment

 Those who are children of addicts can suffer from the trauma of events related to their parent or loved one’s addiction.
-Family arguments, unstable conditions, and the familial structure that deviated from what is socially acceptable can feel unsafe and create anxiety, depression, and feelings of hopelessness depending on the severity of the situation within the home and what harm can come to a child.
+Family arguments, unstable conditions, and a familial structure that deviated from what is socially acceptable can feel unsafe and create anxiety, depression, and feelings of hopelessness depending on the severity of the situation within the home and what harm can come to a child.
 There can be physical or emotional abuse.
 In some instances, even sexual abuse.
 These traumatic events can have a deep impact on memory and social interactions.
 Addiction may not develop until later in life when seemingly unrelated events can trigger reactions to past trauma and relief is sought in drugs and alcohol.

 Whether you are a child of an addict or someone that has grown up in a stressful and traumatic family dynamic, some symptoms of trauma can begin to set into the development process of a child’s personality and behaviors.
 Such symptoms include: